I have to admit, I had fallen into the goji berry (wolfberry) trap of believing these little dried berries, could do amazing things for my health.

 Goji berries are small little reddish/orange shrivelled things that have been hailed as a ‘superfood’.

-You will find goji berries being sold everywhere from the local supermarket, health food shop, and I even came across a woman selling them at the Melbourne ‘Mind Body and Spirit’ festival one year when I was there.
+You will find goji berries being sold everywhere from the local supermarket, health food shop, and I even came across a woman selling goji juice at a Melbourne ‘Mind Body and Spirit’ festival one year when I was there.

 They are reported to offer a lot of health benefits, if you eat a small amount each day.
-The recommended amount of goji berries to eat is around 10 to 30 grams which is the amount necessary to apparantly keep your liver healthy.
+The recommended amount of goji berries to eat is around 10 to 30 grams which is the amount necessary for a healthy liver and looking younger.

 When I first heard about goji berries I couldn’t wait to buy some, in fact I even bought half a dozen bottles of goji berry juice, that’s how impressed I was by the whole thing.
 To me, this berry was the answer to not only giving me perfect health, but also keeping me looking and feeling good.

 It’s amazing what lengths a person will go to and what you want to believe.